-Our fundraising activities for the year will be Pepperette sales in February as the major fundraiser for St. Peter School.
+Our fundraising activities for the year will be determined in February as the major fundraiser for Saint Peter School.
 Mission Fun Day will be our fundraising activity for charity.

 Other fundraising activities will arise as may be needed.
 We will continue to have food drives and “Santa for Seniors” collections during the Christmas holiday time.

-The School Council approved the use of some of the proceeds from our Bingo work to cater a Turkey Dinner for all of our students on Wednesday Dec.
+The School Council will again use some of the proceeds from our Bingo work to cater a Turkey Dinner for all of our students on Thursday Dec.
 20 during the regular lunch time.
 We will be having AAA Grade turkey, mashed potatoes, stuffing, corn and gravy.
 It is our hope that every student in our school gets at least one Turkey Dinner during this holiday season.
 If there are any student allergies that we don’t already know about, please inform your child’s teacher, or the school office, before the lunch on Dec.
-20, 2017.
+20, 2018.

-A big Thank You to our Bingo Team who volunteer on weekends and evenings at the Cambridge Bingo Center to raise funds for St. Peter School.
+A big Thank You to our Bingo Team who volunteer on weekends and evenings at the Cambridge Bingo Center to raise funds for Saint Peter School.

 A successful form of fundraising for our School Council activities is our volunteer times at the Cambridge Bingo Center.
 Shifts are only 2 ½ hours at a time.
 We have a team of volunteers who generously volunteer their time but we can always use more people on our team.
 If you might be interested in becoming a volunteer, please call the school office for information about training and scheduling.

 Talking about mathematics with your child – whatever his or her age – helps strengthen his or her mathematical reasoning and understanding.
 Some ways to keep the talk engaged and focused while you support your child include:

 - Revoice – Repeat what you heard your child say, then ask for clarification (e.g., “So you are saying it’s an odd number?”).